jagaapple/next-image-element/README.md

 ### `outputFileNamePattern`
 Type: `String` Default: `"[name]-[hash].[ext]"`

-This option is specify a pattern of images' file name.
+This option is to specify a pattern of images' file name.
 For more detail, please check [this](https://github.com/webpack-contrib/file-loader#placeholders).

 ```js
 module.exports = withImageElement({